suit-wg/architecture/draft-ietf-suit-architecture.md

   a different design.
 In some cases, the TPA may decide to remain in full control over the firmware update process of their products.

+* User: The end-user of a device.
+The user may interact with devices via web or smart phone apps, as well as through direct user interfaces.

 ## Functions

 * (IoT) Device: A device refers to the entire IoT product, which